No matter which position in the EC you are running for, they all have a lot in common. We have collected what you need to know before running below:

 Before running, consider what you want to change.

-- time: The EC usually meets once a week and you also need to do your tasks outside of the meetings.
+- time: The EC usually meets twice a month and you also need to do your tasks outside of the meetings.
 Noone blames you for prioritising your studies but having other large positions of trust at the same time is not recommended.

 - fluency in written and spoken English